 - Break the ghee into small pieces and dot around the top of the dish.

-- Seal the pot well, and place into oven for 30 minutes.
+- Seal the pot well, and place it into the oven for 30 minutes.

 - Prepare the onion garnish by heating ½ tablespoon of ghee in a small frying pan.
-When hot, add the finely sliced brown onion, and cook for about 10 minutes, or until onions have browned well and starting to caramelise.
+When hot, add the finely sliced brown onion and cook for about 10-15 minutes, or until onions have browned well and starting to caramelise.
 Remove from heat, and set aside on kitchen paper to remove excess ghee.
 This onion will become crisp by the time you use it for garnish.

 - Whilst the dish is in the oven, prick the bottom of the eggs with a pin, then place into a small pan with cold water.
 Quickly bring the pan up to a simmer, then cook the eggs for seven minutes.
 Remove from heat, drain the hot water, then cover the eggs with cold water.
 Peel the eggs when cool enough to handle.
 Set aside.

 - Place a warmed serving dish over the cooking pot, and carefully invert.
 Gently scrape any remaining biryani from this pot.
-Quarter the eggs and distribute over the dish.
+Quarter the eggs and distribute them over the dish.
 Sprinkle with the reserved browned onions and sliced red chilli.
-Serve
+Serve.

-- 400g of uncooked rice is approximately 2 metric cups.
+- 400g of uncooked rice is approximately 2 cups.

-- Beresta is thinly-sliced crispy fried shallots and is available from most Indian grocers.
+- Beresta are thinly sliced crisp fried shallots and are available from most Indian grocers.
 The Chinese variant is a suitable substitute.